SouthernMethodistUniversity/coding/sections/cloud-vs-local.md

 - Local = your laptop or desktop.
 - Cloud = not your computer, another server(s) in the 'cloud' (internet) such as M II or Github.

-## Since we are doing this DHRI online, we have chosen to do our computing workshop using containers.
+## Since we are doing this DHRI online, we have chosen to do our computing workshop using a cloud based environment [ManeFrame II](https://www.smu.edu/OIT/Services/HPC).

 ### Cloud-based environments
-Some workshops will have you use notebooks rather than installing software.
-If you continue to learn coding, and take SMU OIT workshops in the future, you will be set up with [M II HPRC (ManeFrame II: High-Performance Research Computing) accounts](https://www.smu.edu/OIT/Services/HPC) where you may use notebooks.
+For this Institute, you will be set up with [M II HPRC (ManeFrame II: High-Performance Research Computing) accounts](https://www.smu.edu/OIT/Services/HPC) where we will be using notebooks.

 Advantages of using an M II account:
 - M II is already set up to work well on any device, and will have software pre-installed accessible via Internet.